1.1 The definitions and rules of interpretation in this clause apply in these terms and conditions (Conditions).

 12.4 This condition shall survive termination of the Contract, however arising.

-13.1 We shall provide the Services in good faith, however, due to the nature of the Services, We do not warrant that the Services shall be uninterrupted or error free and no warranty, either express or implied, is given in relation to the Services.
+13.1 We shall provide the Services in good faith, however, due to the nature of the Services, we do not warrant that the Services shall be uninterrupted or error free.

-13.8 Nothing in these Conditions shall exclude our liability for death or personal injury resulting from our negligence;
+13.9 Nothing in these Conditions shall exclude our liability for death or personal injury resulting from our negligence.

-13.9 Our total aggregate liability to the Client for any claim in contract, delict, negligence or otherwise arising out of or in connection with the provision of the Services shall be limited to the Charges paid by the Client in respect of the Services which are the subject of any such claim; 13.10 In any event no claim shall be brought unless the Client has notified Us of the claim within three months of it arising;
+13.10 Our total aggregate liability to the Client for any claim in contract, delict, negligence or otherwise arising out of or in connection with the provision of the Services shall be limited to the Charges paid by the Client in respect of the Services which are the subject of any such claim.

 The Client acknowledges and agrees that details of the Client’s name, address and payment record may be submitted to a credit reference agency, and personal data will be processed by and on behalf of Digital Impact in connection with the Services.